HKU-HealthAI/BrainVLM/README.md

 ## A Foundation Model for Presurgical Brain Tumor Diagnosis and MRI Interpretation
 BrainVLM is a foundation model designed for comprehensive brain tumor analysis.
 It leverages multi-parametric MRI scans (T1, T1c, T2, and FLAIR sequences) and _optional_ patient metadata as input, and provides diagnosis (among 12 brain tumor categories of WHO-CNS5) and radiology report for patient.

-Currently, only the evaluation code and checkpoints for brain tumor diagnosis and radiology report are available.
+🔥🔥🔥 We have released our evaluation code and checkpoints for brain tumor diagnosis and radiology report generation.
+Welcome everyone to try it now!

-### Directory
+## Table of Contents
 [Installation](#Installation)

 [Prepare model weights](#Prepare_model_weights)